 You know about flower pots and window boxes, and now you know what flower boats are.
 These gems were showing off in Southwest Harbor, near the Moorings restaurant.
 Image # 39077.

 Many lobstermen learn the art while working on their father's boats.
-This young man started on his own, in a modest boat, and was persistent in his learning to eventually own an impressive seafood business, "exporting" lobsters and other morsels from Mount Desert Island to the mainland and restaurants in distant cities.
+Young David Smith started on his own in a modest boat, and was persistent in his learning to eventually own an impressive seafood business, "exporting" lobsters and other morsels from Mount Desert Island to the mainland and restaurants in distant cities.
 Image # 39078.

 Ready to Go